see also: Mass

 - (transitive) To form or collect into a mass; to form into a collective body; to bring together into masses; to assemble.

-- (intransitive) To have a certain mass.
+- (intransitive) To assemble in a mass

 - (to form into a mass) See also Thesaurus:assemble